hQamonky/IRRemotePi/docs/API User Guide.md

 Delete the specified device.

-## Start recording an IR signal
+## Record an IR signal

-`GET` `/device/<device_id>/record`
+`POST` `/device/<device_id>/record`

 Triggers the raspberry to start recording IR signals from its IR receiver.
-Specify the id of the device for which you are going to record the signal.
-Call this endpoint before pressing on a button that you want to record.
-Then call the "Save a command" endpoint to save the recorded command.

-## Save a command

-`POST` `/device/<device_id>/record`

-Call this endpoint after starting to record a signal and pressing on the button that you want to record.
+You have to record the signal while this page is loading: it will not load as long as it does not receive an IR signal.
+So press on the button that you want to record to make it load.
-Specify the id of the device for which you want to save the command.
+Specify the id of the device for which you want to save the command in the URL.
 Set other parameters in the request body with json as body format.

 ***Body Example***